 ‘Hmm, what?’
 I said, my eyes flashing back to Ron’s eager face, as he sat opposite from me, aware that he seemed to be waiting for some kind of response.

 ‘I said, what do you think?’ he replied, with what seemed like slightly hopeful eyes.

 O.K so he had asked a question.
-Great.
-Now I had a dilemma.
-There were two responses, yes or no. One would undoubtedly be the correct answer and one incorrect.
-But which one to choose?
-Admitting that I hadn’t been listening was not an option; I had a feeling that it would not go down overly well and so I made my decision, keeping everything crossed that it was the correct one.
+One which I had absolutely no idea how to answer.
+There were two responses, yes or no. But which one to choose?
+Admitting that I hadn’t been listening was not an option; I had a feeling that it would not go down well and so I made my decision, keeping everything crossed that it was the correct response.

 ‘Em, sure,’ I said slowly, waiting nervously for his response.
 Luckily for me he seemed to sigh in relief and his eyes visibly brightened.

 ‘Great, so how about Pudifoots then?
 We can do a bit of shopping first if you like?’

 Oh.
 Shit.
 My heart immediately flipped and not in a good way.
 That’s what he was talking about.
 The next day was the first Hosmeade trip of the year and by the sounds of it, Ron had just invited me to spend the day with him, in Pudifoots no less.
 The pink, fluffy, hearts on the wall, couples make- out zone tearoom in Hogsmeade that you only ever went there if you were dating or if you were trying to date the other person and here I was having apparently just agreed to go with Ron.